When you move a document to another folder or workspace, you may see this message:

 If you encounter this message, you have 3 options:

-1) Have someone else who already has Administer access to the document give you Administer access to it (this could be either the Creator of the document or a Cabinet Admin).
+1) Have someone else who already has Administer access to the document give you Administer access to it (this could be either the Creator of the document or a Cabinet Administrator).

-2) Have someone else who already has Administer access to the document Move it for you (this could be either the Creator of the document or a Cabinet Admin).
+2) Have someone else who already has Administer access to the document move it for you (this could be either the Creator of the document or a Cabinet Administrator).

 3) Have someone else modify the access of the folder in a way that will not change the access of the document when it is moved to the folder (this might include removing any users or groups from the folder's access list who are NOT in the default access list).